 Underrepresented communities continue to face barriers in accessing lucrative entrepreneurship opportunities created by Canada's burgeoning technology-driven innovation sector.
 Black entrepreneurs in particular encounter steep challenges when starting and growing a business - from accessing seed capital to having fewer publicly recognized role models - making business support for Black-owned tech startups crucial to close the opportunity gap.

-This is why Ryerson DMZ has joined forces with a community of Founding Partners to develop the Black Innovation Programs (BIP).
-The first-in-Canada programs will provide startups led by Black entrepreneurs with the strengthening support of a top university-based incubator network, as well as additional programming, mentorship, events, and connections to industry, capital and an alumni network, to support their success and growth.
+That's why the DMZ at Toronto Metropolitan University joined forces with a community of Founding Partners to develop the Black Innovation Programs (BIP).
+The first-in-Canada programs will provide Black-owned tech startups with the strengthening support of a top university-based incubator network, as well as additional programming, mentorship, events, and connections to industry, capital and an alumni network, to support their success and growth.

 Launchpad is a free skills development platform and year-round program geared at building the next generation of successful tech entrepreneurs.